-Conserve species diversity by ensuring that habitats and forest conditions for the native species found in the DFA are maintained through time, including habitats for known occurrences of species at risk.

-Value Objective Indicator Target Variance Maintenance of Deer Winter Range Forest activities consistent with 1.2.4 Percent of area within A maximum of 20% of the Productive Area is = 20Years0% 0% habitat operational requirements within known deer winter ranges Deer Winter Ranges that is consistent with management strategies.
-At least 20% of the Productive Area is >/= 80Years 0%
+Element: 1.2 Species Diversity Conserve species diversity by ensuring that habitats and forest conditions for the native species found in the DFA are maintained through time, including habitats for known occurrences of species at risk.
+Value Objective Indicator Variance Target Maintenance Forest A maximum of 20% of 0% activities the Productive Area is of Deer </= 20Years Winter Range consistent with 1.2.4 Percent of area within habitat operational Deer Winter Ranges that is At least 20% of the 0% requirements consistent with management Productive Area is within known strategies. >/= 80Years deer winter ranges